Estimating the mass of galactic components using machine learning algorithms: Testing the Algorithms Performance

 The results were plotted into bins for which the mean value is shown in dashed lines, whereas the standard deviation corresponds to the width of the shaded regions around the mean value $\mu\pm\sigma$.
 The left panel shows the result when the training was carried out using Set I, while the right side corresponds to Set II.

 The uncertainty bands in the histogram noticeably narrow as data counts increase, indicating a more accurate prediction.
-The highest errors for $M_{\text{disk}}$ and $M_{\star}$ predictions (Figs. \ref{fig: percentage_error} (a) and \ref{fig: percentage_error} (c)) lie below $10^9 M_{\odot}/h$ and arise due to the low amount of data.
-In contrast, for $M_{\text{tot}}$ in Figs. \ref{fig: percentage_error} (e) and \ref{fig: percentage_error} (f), the error increases for larger mass values, signifying reliable predictions in the central region around $10^{11}-10^{12}, M_{\odot}$.
-Notably, the distribution of $M_{\text{tot}}$ is narrower compared to $M_{\text{disk}}$, as depicted in Figs. \ref{fig: percentage_error} (a) and \ref{fig: percentage_error} (e).
+The highest errors for $M_{\text{disk}}$ and $M_{\star}$ predictions (Figure \ref{fig: percentage_error}a,c) lie below $10^9 M_{\odot}/h$ and arise due to the low amount of data.
+Indeed, ML algorithms may encounter challenges in converging effectively when dealing with sparsely populated regions of the sample \cite{ML-Python}.

+In contrast, for $M_{\text{tot}}$ in Figure \ref{fig: percentage_error}e,f, the error increases for larger mass values, signifying reliable predictions in the central region around $10^{11}$--$10^{12}, M_{\odot}$.
+Notably, the distribution of $M_{\text{tot}}$ is narrower compared with $M_{\text{disk}}$, as depicted in Figure \ref{fig: percentage_error}a,e.
 This can be because the sample of galaxies chosen from the mock catalogue satisfies the condition of having a bulge, a criterion fulfilled only by sufficiently massive galaxies.

 Most of the predictions exhibit statistical errors centred around zero.
-Fig. \ref{fig: percentage_error} (c) and Panel (d), $M_{\star}$ displays the smallest percentage difference in both cases, owing to a linear correlation between magnitudes and luminous mass\citep{reiprich2002mass,kuiper1938empirical,liebert1987very}.
-The LR model shows the best score since it was trained by directly fitting a scaling relation.
-In some algorithms like NN and RF, the error increases around $1\%$ for masses $10^{10}M_{\odot}/h$ in Set II.
+Figure \ref{fig: percentage_error}c,d $M_{\star}$ displays the smallest percentage difference in both cases, owing to a linear correlation between magnitudes and luminous mass~\citep{reiprich2002mass,kuiper1938empirical,liebert1987very}.
+The LR model shows the best score as it was trained by directly fitting a scaling relation.
+In some algorithms like NN and RF, the error increases by around $1\%$ for masses that are $10^{10}M_{\odot}/h$ in Set II.

-In the context of disk mass, as shown in Figs. \ref{fig: percentage_error} (a) and \ref{fig: percentage_error} (b), the percentage difference is higher compared to the $M_{\star}$ case.
+In the context of disk mass, as shown in Figure \ref{fig: percentage_error}a,b, the percentage difference is higher compared with the $M_{\star}$ case.
 Nevertheless, it remains within an acceptable prediction range for medium and high masses.
 Interestingly, predictions for both sets of features exhibit similar trends.
 In contrast to the linear fit used for $M_{\star}$, the LR method is no longer the optimal choice due to the nonlinear nature of this relationship.
 Instead, the NN and RF algorithms demonstrate superior training performance for Set I.